 The launch checklist is complete – your new feature is live and available for users.
 But your work doesn’t end there.
 The next step is to drive adoption and keep users engaged over the long haul.

-With Product Fruits, you have a powerful suite of tools to create delightful experiences that nurture users from their first interaction through becoming power users and loyal advocates.
+With Product Fruits, you have a powerful suite of product adoption tools to create delightful experiences that nurture users from their first interaction through becoming power users and loyal advocates.

 As you iterate on your product roadmap, Product Fruits enables you to keep improving the user journey.